kubernetes-sigs/external-dns/docs/tutorials/azure.md

 #### Assign the rights for the service principal

-Grant access to Azure DNS zone for the servoce principal.
+Grant access to Azure DNS zone for the service principal.

 ```bash
 # fetch DNS id used to grant access to the service principal